guckstift/population/README.md

-# my 2018 game project without a name yet
+# population

+My 2018 game project.
 It's gonna be similar to The Settlers and playable in the web browser.

 ## development screenshots